Zigzag path connects two Monte Carlo samplers: Hamiltonian counterpart to a piecewise deterministic Markov process: Introduction

 \expandafter\MakeUppercase \zigzag{} on the other hand is provably ergodic without velocity refreshment \citep{bierkens2019ergodicity} and appears to have a competitive edge in high-dimensions \citep{bierkens2018scaling_of_pdmp_sampler}.
 Much remains unknown, however, about how these samplers perform relative one another and against other classes of algorithms.
 Early empirical results, while informative, remain limited by their focus on low-dimensional or synthetic examples.
 For example, the simulated logistic regression examples in \cite{bierkens2019zigzag_original} only have 16 regression coefficients and the most complex examples of \cite{bierkens2018scaling_of_pdmp_sampler} comprise 256-dimensional multi-variate Gaussians and spherically symmetric t-distributions.
 Generating further theoretical and empirical insight on the practical performance of these algorithms thus stands out as one of the most critical research areas \citep{fearnhead2018piecewise_deterministic_process, bierkens2019zigzag_original, dunson2020hastings_algorithm}.

-This article brings novel insight into \zigzag{}'s performance by revealing its intimate connection to a version of Hamiltonian Monte Carlo (\hmc{}), another state-of-the-art algorithm that has hitherto evolved independently. \Hmc{} exploits an auxiliary momentum variable and simulates Hamiltonian dynamics to guide exploration of the original parameter space.
-Initially developed for molecular dynamics simulations by \cite{duane1987hmc}, \hmc{} was popularized in the statistics community through the works of \cite{neal1996bayes_neural_net, neal2010hmc}. \Hmc{}'s rise to its current prominence also owes much to the development of the no-U-turn algorithm by \cite{hoffman2014nuts} and subsequent adoption by the probabilistic programming language Stan \citep{carpenter2017stan}.
+This article brings novel insight into \zigzag{}'s performance by revealing its intimate connection to a version of Hamiltonian Monte Carlo (\hmc{}) \citep{duane1987hmc, neal2010hmc}, another state-of-the-art paradigm for Bayesian computation. \Hmc{} exploits an auxiliary momentum variable and simulates Hamiltonian dynamics to guide exploration of the original parameter space.
+This notion of ``guidance'' provided by momentum has historically inspired the earliest examples of non-reversible Monte Carlo algorithms \citep{diaconis2000nonreversble_chain}.
+Beyond this analogy and heuristic, however, the precise nature of relation between \hmc{} and non-reversible methods has never been explored.
+In fact, the \pdmp{} sampler literature has so far mentioned \hmc{} only in passing or used it merely as a computational benchmark \citep{bierkens2019zigzag_original, bouchard2018bouncy_particle_sampler, sherlock2021discrete_bps}.
+A faint link between the two paradigms appears in \cite{deligiannidis2021randomized}, who observe a univariate randomized \hmc{} to emerge as the first-coordinate marginal of \bps{} in a high-dimensional limit.
+Their weak convergence result, however, only concerns the univariate marginal and offers little insight as to \textit{why} a randomized \hmc{} may appear as the limit.

-We study a largely unexplored version of \hmc{}, based on the momentum variable $\bmomentum$ with its components $\momentum_i$'s having independent Laplace distributions.
+We study a less explored version of \hmc{}, based on the momentum variable components $\momentum_i$ having independent Laplace distributions.
 The corresponding Hamiltonian dynamics follows a zigzag path akin to that of the Markovian zigzag process.
 We thus call the resulting algorithm \emph{zigzag \hmc{}} and, to differentiate the dynamics underlying the two samplers, refer to them as \emph{Hamiltonian} and \emph{Markovian zigzag}.

-The curious similarity between the two zigzags was first noted by \cite{nishimura2020discontinuous_hmc}, who considered use of Laplace momentum in \hmc{} to deal with discontinuous target distributions.
-However, they did not further explore the exact nature of Hamiltonian zigzag, focusing instead on how to numerically approximate its qualitative behavior.
+In other words, except when we explicitly invoke partial momentum refreshment as a theoretical tool, Hamiltonian zigzag refers to the deterministic dynamics that constitutes a proposal generation mechanism for zigzag \hmc{}.
+Hamiltonian zigzag in a sense is also ``Markovian,'' although this term is rarely applied to a deterministic process, in the position-momentum space as its future trajectory depends solely on the current state.
+Hamiltonian zigzag becomes non-Markovian, however, when viewed as dynamics in the position-velocity space, velocity being the time derivative of position.